 Empowering women and girls by addressing barriers to their social, political and economic participation

 Objective 3: Building resilience and supporting at-risk populations

 In Afghanistan, widespread vulnerability to poverty, natural hazards and protracted conflict fuel instability and hinder development and economic growth.
 Australia is helping to increase rural populations' access to economic opportunities and to protect their livelihoods against shocks, as well as providing flexible, responsive and coordinated humanitarian assistance across the country.

 Building resilience and supporting at-risk populations

-- Through our Ending Violence Against Women program in Afghanistan, we supported four Women's Protection Centres in Afghanistan in 2016-17, providing shelter and support services to 1,045 women and their children.
-We also provided training for 1,783 teachers.
+- Through our funding to Ending Violence Against Women initiative, Australia has supported four Women’s Protection Centres, providing shelter and support services to 1,670 women and their children during the 2017/18 financial year.

 - Australia’s funding to respond to the ongoing humanitarian crisis, has helped provide critical assistance, including protection assistance to 1.47 million beneficiaries through the Afghanistan Common Humanitarian Fund managed by UNOCHA